grot78grot78/fuzzy-spoon/CONTRIBUTING.md

 ### Wellcome
-We are so glad you are thinking about our community.
+We are so glad you are thinking about join our community.